 This option guides the operator through steps to remove and replace the Process container.
-When the Process container is to be removed or installed, the automated Change Process container operation must be performed.
+When the Process container is to be removed, or installed, the automated Change Process container operation must be performed.

-- NOTE: Change Process operation cannot be started if the vacuum pump is not turned on, a shutdown alarm is present, or all automatic operations are terminated.
-If, for any reason, the Change Process operation is terminated before its completion, the operator must re-start the Change Process container operation to prevent any contamination. - Stop Bulk external fill if an external source is filling Bulk container, controller status box for Bulk (middle one) will indicate EXT FILL.
-To stop external fill select EXTERNAL FILL from the pull-down menu of Main Menu and choose STOP EXT FILL pushbutton.
-Note: External fill is an option and may not be available in all ChemGuard[®] products - Select Process from the pull-down menu of Main Menu.
-Choose START CHNGE PROC pushbutton to start change Process routine
+NOTE: Change Process operation cannot be started if the vacuum pump is not turned on, a shutdown alarm is present, or all automatic operations are terminated.
+If, for any reason, the Change Process operation is terminated before its completion, the operator must re-start the Change Process container operation to prevent any contamination.

+- Stop Bulk>Process fill.
+To stop Bulk>Process fill select BULK from the pull-down menu of Main Menu and choose STOP Bulk>Process pushbutton. - Select Process from the pull-down menu of Main Menu.
+Choose START CHNGE PROC pushbutton to start change Process routine.